ndkprd/ansible-role-fad-glb-vs-pool/README.md

 ## Limitation

-Developed and tested against FortiADC 7.0.
+Developed against and only tested for FortiADC 7.0.

 ## License